BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 physical properties (diameter, mass), but also biological properties and behaviors (chemotaxis, substance secretion)

-This example uses the predefined biology modules `Chemotaxis` and `Secretion` that will govern the behavior of the simulation objects (i.e. cells).
+This example uses the predefined behaviors `Chemotaxis` and `Secretion` that will govern the behavior of the agents (i.e. cells).
-These two modules are included in the BioDynaMo installation.
+These two behaviors are included in the BioDynaMo installation.

 One of the cells (the cell at position `{50, 50, 50}`) will be the one secreting the substance;
 it therefore gets assigned the `Secretion` behavior.